Some of the most picturesque waterfalls in the South are a daytrip from Nashville.

 The trails to Big Laurel Falls and Virgin Falls give hikers the full Cumberland Plateau wilderness experience.
 You’ll see limestone caves, smaller falls and a spectacular rocky overlook of the valley at Scott’s Gulf along the rugged to moderate 9-mile round trip trek to Virgin Falls.
 If you’re adventurous, pick your way along the rock-strewn fall line for a great view from behind the falls.
 Long periods of dry weather take these falls to a trickle.

-The rough and rocky trails down to Cummins Falls were the northern terminus to our tour.
+The rough and rocky trails down to Cummins Falls are the northern terminus to this tour.
 You can see the top of the falls with an easy stroll from the parking lot.
 The hike into the gorge requires caution and sturdy shoes to get to the emerald pool at the base.

-Burgess Falls is a massive cascade over a semi-circle monolith of rock.
-Since our day trip tour of waterfalls, storms have damaged many of the access routes that we hiked.
-Check the state park website for the progress of repairs before visiting.
+Burgess Falls is a massive cascade over a semi-circlular monolith of rock.
+Check the state park website for the progress of some limited accessibly for one feature and the reopening of another.